 Pleurotus / oyster

 Numerous sources emphasize that this is not a picky mushroom.
 Stamets, Cotter…

+Auricularia /wood ear

 Gandoerma / reishi

 Grows well on PDA, YMA, and MCM.

 Woo-Sik et al. found that the optimal conditions for growing Ganoderma applanatum consisted of 25~30 ºC and a C/N ratio (using glucose and NaNO3) between 10:1 and 5:1 (consistent with other species).
 Beneficial supplements included, “thiamine-HCl and biotin as vitamins, succinic acid and lactic acid as organic acids, and MgSO4·7H2O, KH2PO4 and NaCl as mineral salts” (Woo- sik et al., 2009).